ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/sbp/index.rst

      - REI
      - 196
      - Mortality and Morbidity (GBD YLDs only, YLLs previously included in other causes)
-     - Impairement in GBD, RR is pulled from literature
+     - Impairment in GBD, RR is pulled from literature

 .. list-table:: Restrictions
    :widths: 15 15 20